 The day will start with a dialogic exploration of our own experiences of reading text and move into a consideration of current theory and research.
 Insights will be used to outline a multi-modal skills approach to learning to read.

 - The “common sense” approach

-- Why reading for pleasure is crucial for learning phonics
+- The reasons that reading for pleasure is crucial to phonics teaching

 - Language, imagination and putting it all together